-- Programmes targeted at vulnerable groups, including minorities, indigenous people, migrants and people affected by conflicts and disasters (e.g. psycho-social interventions after disasters);
+- programmes targeted at vulnerable groups, including minorities, indigenous people, migrants and people affected by conflicts or disaster (e.g. psychosocial interventions after disasters);

 - Mental health promotional activities in schools (e.g. programmes supporting ecological changes in schools and child-friendly schools);

 - Mental health interventions at work (e.g. stress-prevention programmes);

 - Violence prevention programmes (e.g. community policing initiatives);

 - Community development programmes (e.g. Communities That Care initiatives, integrated rural development).

 - WHO supports governments in the goal of strengthening and promoting mental health.
 WHO has evaluated evidence for promoting mental health and is working with governments to disseminate this information and to integrate effective strategies into policies and plans.

 - In 2013, the World Health Assembly approved a Comprehensive Mental Health Action Plan for 2013–2020.
 The Plan is a commitment by all WHO Member States to take specific actions to improve mental health and to contribute to the attainment of a set of global targets.

 - In response to the need for an implementation plan that considers the different stages of development of mental health service delivery systems, a Regional Agenda for Implementing the Mental Health Action Plan 2013–2020 in the Western Pacific was endorsed at the sixty-fifth Regional Committee Meeting in 2014.
 The Regional Agenda features a phased approach as a framework for prioritizing and accelerating policies and action.
 The core, expanded and comprehensive implementation options are provided around the four objectives of the Mental Health Action Plan:

 - strengthen effective leadership and governance for mental health;